hseung88/cell_imaging/README.md

 - **Positional Encoding:** Instead of concatenating raw spatial coordinates, a learned positional encoding (an MLP-based encoder) maps the 2D normalized coordinates into a higher-dimensional embedding (e.g., 32 dimensions).
 This richer spatial representation is concatenated with the patch features.
 - **MIL Aggregation:** An attention module (implemented as a two-layer MLP with tanh activation) computes a softmax over the patch embeddings to produce attention weights.
 These weights are used to compute a weighted sum that serves as an image-level feature vector.
 - **Image-Level Classification:** The aggregated feature vector is passed through a classifier (fully connected layers ending in a sigmoid activation) to predict the image-level label.
-- **Mini-Batching Within an image:** To manage memory (given the potential for >100K patches per image), patches are processed in mini-batches during the forward pass before concatenation and aggregation.
+- **Mini-Batching Within Image:** To manage memory (given the potential for >100K patches per image), patches are processed in mini-batches during the forward pass before concatenation and aggregation.
 ## Training and Evaluation
 - **Loss Function:** The model is trained end-to-end using binary cross-entropy loss with only image-level supervision.
 - **Optimizer:** We used AdamW with lr=1e-3, betas=(0.9, 0.999), and weight_decay=0.05